Charlotte Roofing and Construction Blog

 4. What's happening with the roofing materials?

 Are shingles missing?
 Are the shingles curling or starting to buckle?
-Are a large number of granuals starting to accumlate in your rain gutters or on the ground?
+Are a large number of granules starting to accumulate in your rain gutters or on the ground?
 Installing a few new shingles as part of a roofing repair is not going to be a good long term solution if those shingles are surrounded by other worn shingles that are a roof leak just waiting to happen.

 5. Is the roof felt or decking damaged?